 Make fluffy, delicious buttermilk biscuits with pancake mix.
 Only three ingredients needed for these lightly sweetened biscuits.

 Or add cheddar cheese and herbs for savory biscuits.
-They will be a hit paired next to butternut squash soup.
+They will be a hit paired with your soup's creamy texture.

 Dinner Rolls